We have TWO BOOK CLUBS.

-No need to book, just come along to any meeting.
+Would you like to come to a meeting?
 Come on your own or come with a friend.
 (You can call ahead and meet-up with a member before joining the group.
 Tel 01252 843190

 This event is free - no membership or subscription fees.